Using the Risk Management Module

 When you add risks to your account, you should assign a measure of Likelihood and Impact to them.
 Likelihood is a measure of the that a risk will impact your organization.
 Impact is a measure of the damage a risk would cause for your organization if it occurred.

-You can use Inherent Risk Scores, Risk Treatment Scores, and Residual Risk Scores together in KCM GRC.
-These scores can help you understand the severity of each risk that your organization faces, before and after you make efforts to reduce or mitigate risks.
+You can use Inherent Risk Scores and Residual Risk Scores to assess your risks before and after control treatment.
+These scores can help you understand the severity of each risk that your organization faces.

-To learn more about these three scores, see our Risk Scoring Guide.
+For more information, see our Risk Scoring Guide.